 Daniel has worked as a Physiotherapist, Hydrotherapist, Pilates Instructor and Group Fitness Instructor as well as completing his Diploma in Remedial Massage.

-Dan is currently studying his PhD on risk assessment and prevention of knee injuries at University of Canberra, while working part-time at the Belconnen Performance Edge Clinic
+Daniel is currently studying his PhD on risk assessment and prevention of knee injuries at University of Canberra, while working part-time at the Belconnen Performance Edge Clinic

 Thanks to the support of Sport and Recreation ACT, registration is free for all members and non-members based in ACT.